kangapi/MinecraftDockerCLI/README.md

 This simple python script is useful to launch minecraft server in docker with a small CLI.

-You can use it with this url https://mcli.kangapi.fr/cli.py .
+You can download it by using this direct url : mcli.kangapi.fr/cli.py .